omaressa/numbers.php/README.md

 # Numbers.php
-[Numbers.php](https://github.com/powder96/numbers.php/) - an advanced mathematics toolkit for PHP.
+[Numbers.php](https://github.com/powder96/numbers.php/) - an advanced mathematics toolkit for PHP >= 5.2.
 It is a port of [Numbers.js](https://github.com/sjkaliski/numbers.js/) - same toolkit for JavaScript.

 ## Description